anukchat/anukchat.github.io/_sources/intro.md

 - If you want to learn in the fastest way possible ⏰

 ## Course Structure
-This course is divided into 4 parts
+This course starts with setting up the essentials ready which would help drive you towards the end goal easily

 ### Essentials
 Before starting your journey, you need to know some bare minimum essentials required to understand further.
 These bare minimum essentials include: